charlesrroberts/Free-Music-Archive-Analysis/index.md

 The above bar chart shows the types of albums ranked by the count of album listens.
 The chart shows that the album type _Album_ is quite predominant with the most album listens over the other types.

-For my research question, I want to know the most popular album on the FMA.
+I want to know what are the popular albums on the FMA.
 For my analysis, I compared the album listens count for all the albums on the FMA.

 ![Image](docs/assets/fma/Dashboard 5.png)